 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a salad recipe you can feel good about eating?
-This Salmon Avocado Salad is low carb and packed with healthy fats and nutrients.
-It’s made with fresh avocado, colorful veggies, and crispy pan-seared salmon then tossed with a simple lemon dijon dressing.
-This salad is so flavorful and satisfying, the perfect nutritious dinner!
+This Salmon Avocado Salad is low-carb, made with fresh avocado, colorful veggies, and crispy pan-seared salmon, then tossed with a simple lemon-dijon dressing.

 salmon topped over salad bowl